-- (a) The Directors must consider and decide membership applications in accordance with this rule 5.2.4. - (b) Applications will be considered and decided in the order in which they are received by the Corporation. - (c) The Directors must not accept an application for membership of the Corporation unless the Applicant: - (i) applies according to rule 5.2.3; and - (ii) meets all the eligibility for membership requirements under rule 5.2.2.
+- (a) The Directors must consider and decide membership applications in accordance with this rule 5.2.4. - (b) Applications will be considered and decided in the order in which they are received by the Corporation. - (c) The Directors must not accept an application for membership of the Corporation unless the Applicant: - (i) applies according to rule 5.2.3; and - (ii) meets all the eligibility for membership requirements under rule 5.2.2. - (d) The Corporation must not unreasonably refuse to accept an individual who is an adult member of the Agreement Group as a member of the Corporation, provided that the individual applies for membership in accordance with rule 5.2.3 and either: - (i) the individual has not been previously removed as a member of the Corporation in accordance with this Rule Book; or - (ii) where the individual has been previously removed as a member of the Corporation, with the endorsement of the Members by Special Resolution in a General Meeting. - (e) In determining membership applications, the Directors: - (i) must apply the description of the Regional Agreement Group in the Regional ILUA; and may take into account any other information they consider relevant, including:

-- (d) The Corporation must not unreasonably refuse to accept an individual who is an adult member of the Agreement Group as a member of the Corporation, provided that the individual applies for membership in accordance with rule 5.2.3 and either: - (i) the individual has not been previously removed as a member of the Corporation in accordance with this Rule Book; or - (ii) where the individual has been previously removed as a member of the Corporation, with the endorsement of the Members by Special Resolution in a General Meeting. - (e) In determining membership applications, the Directors: - (i) must apply the description of the Regional Agreement Group in the Regional ILUA; and - (ii) may take into account any other information they consider relevant, including: - (A) the views of the Members in a General Meeting; - (B) the views of any Eligible Noongar Entity; - (C) the views of any Noongar People; - (D) Law and Custom; - (E) the findings of any bona fide genealogical studies, land ownership studies or land boundary studies; and - (F) any relevant determination of any court or tribunal; - (G) any historical connection to the Region. - (f) If the Directors refuse to accept a membership application, they must notify the Applicant in writing of the decision and the reasons for it. - (g) The Directors may request further particulars and take such reasonable measures as they think are appropriate in the event that they are uncertain of whether the Applicant is part of the Regional Agreement Group. - (h) New members lists must be reported at general meetings. - (i) The Directors must not accept an application if, by accepting the application, the Corporation would be in breach of the requirements in section 141.10 of the CATSI Act.
+- A. the views of the Members in a General Meeting; - B. the views of any Eligible Noongar Entity; - C. the views of any Noongar People; - D. Law and Custom; - E. the findings of any bona fide genealogical studies, land ownership studies or land boundary studies; and - F. any relevant determination of any court or tribunal; - G. any historical connection to the Region. - (f) If the Directors refuse to accept a membership application, they must notify the Applicant in writing of the decision and the reasons for it. - (g) The Directors may request further particulars and take such reasonable measures as they think are appropriate in the event that they are uncertain of whether the Applicant is part of the Regional Agreement Group. - (h) The Directors must not accept an application if, by accepting the application, the Corporation would be in breach of the requirements in section 141-10 of the CATSI Act.